-Currently, I am in the early stages of research for my dissertation, tentatively titled “Illicit Anglo-Spanish Food Trade in the Colonial American Southeast.”
-My work looks at the informal food trade between the English and the Spanish of the rival colonies of Florida and the Carolinas during the 17th and 18th centuries.
+Currently, I am in the early stages of researching and writing my dissertation, tentatively titled “Informal Anglo-Spanish Food Trade in the Colonial American Southeast, 1704-1763.”
+My work looks at the informal, and sometimes illicit, food trade between the Spanish in Florida and British merchants from South Carolina and New York.
+In this story, Florida was the geographical space where the importation of foodstuffs occurred.
 My dissertation aims to showcase a region bound not by imperial politics but a region in which these politics were often set aside for the sake of survival, and yes, profit.
-On an imperial and on a local level, these colonies were in fact rivals; they vied for the same lands, often competed for the same Native American alliances, and, on occasion, raided each other.
-It is precisely this lived rivalry on the ground – rather than higher level imperial rivalries – that makes the apparently anomalous emergence of a food trade between the two a compelling subject of study.
+On an imperial and on a local level, the British and the Spanish of these colonies were often rivals; they vied for the same lands, often competed for the same Native American alliances, and, on occasion, raided each other, especially in the case of South Carolina.
+It is precisely this lived rivalry on the ground – rather than higher level imperial rivalries – that makes the apparently anomalous emergence of an Anglo-Spanish food trade in the region a compelling subject of study.
 I begin with the acknowledgement that entanglement was a major aspect of early modern empires in the Atlantic World, and go further to show what this entanglement looked like on a daily basis for people in these communities.

 Prior to beginning my academic career, I was a Hospital Corpsman in the U.S. Navy, where I served for five years.
 Although most of my military work took place in hospitals in the Washington DC area and in Naples, Italy, I was deployed multiple times.
 These deployments included one to the Persian Gulf for Operation Enduring Freedom and Operation Iraqi Freedom as a member of the Casualty Receiving team of the hospital ship USNS Comfort.
 I received an honorable discharge upon completion of my enlistment.